vale-cocoa/VDLBinaryExpressionsAPI/README.md

 Since `Int` doesn't provide an `isEmpty()` istance method, we provide one which returns the comparsion between its value and the one returned by the static function `empty()`.
 Note that the value `0` was chosen because that would be the value returned by evaluating an empty expression… **This is why the API method `evaluate()` can be available on `Collection` of `BinaryExpressionToken<T: BinaryOperatorProtocol> where T.Operand: RepresentableAsEmptyProtocol`, in this way it'll also be possible to evaluate empty expressions.**

 ### Errors
+Errors can be thrown when validation for the notation of the expression is performed.
+Also during the evaluation of an expression, an operator might fail and throw an error.

+Listed below are the API methods introduced on `Collection` that might throw an `Error` of type `BinaryExpressionError.notValid`:

+* `postfixCombinig(using:with:)`
+* `evaluate()`

+Both methods need to perform a validation of the expression(s), in order to be able to compute their result.

+`evaluate()` might also rethrow another `Error` thrown by the concrete type of `BinaryOperatorProtocol` associated to the expression token; that would happen when a binary operation fail while being applied to the operands in the expression during the result calculation.

+The methods `validInfix()` and `validPostfix` won't throw an error if the expression is not in any valid notation, but rather return `nil`.

+### Conversion between infix and postfix notation
+The API allow to convert an expression between the two notation forms with the methods `validInfix()` and `validPostfix()`.
+Both methods will return an `Array` whose `Element` is the same as the `Collection` callee, in case it is a valid expression in any of the two notations.

+That is, given a collection of tokens whose order is a valid infix notation expression, `validInfix()` will return it as an array with the same elements in the same order, while  `validPostfix()` instead will return an array with the same operands and operator elements, ordered to form the equivalent expression in postfix notation.

+On the other hand given a collection of tokens whose order is a valid postfix notation expression, `validInfix()` will return an array containing the same elements, but with their order changed and optionally with parenthesis tokens added, to form the equivalent expression in infix notation.
+While `validPostfix()` will return the same elements in the same order of the callee collection inside an array.

 ## API usage example
 Following is a trival example of usage of the API, by implementing some functional binary operators on `String` operands.